pawurb/Locker/README.md

 `widthraw -> bool` - widthraw funds

 You can send more Ether to the contract after it has been initialized.
-Only owner of the account can widthraw the funds.
+Only maker of the contract can widthraw the funds.
 Don't send ERC20 tokens to this contract because they will be lost forever.

 ## SmartHoldERC20